lkerr/groundfish-MSE/README.md

 ## groundfish-MSE

-### Development of Robust Management Strategies for Northeast Groundfish Fisheries in a Changing Climate
+### A Management Strategy Evaluation Framework for New England Groundfish

 ***

 ### Welcome!
-Please visit the [Wiki](../../wiki) pages for specific information about the groundfish-MSE project, including information on:
+Please visit the [Wiki](../../wiki) pages for specific information about the framework, including information on:
 * general methods
 * code specifics, and
 * running the model on the UMASS HPCC